twallema/DENV-serotype-imputation/data/README.md

 + `shape_muni.gpkg`: Geometry of Brazilian municipalities in `shape_muni.gpkg` (source = IBGE).

++ `environ_vars.csv`: Environmental characteristics of the municipalities (columns 'koppen' and 'biome').

 ### Datasus DENV linelist dataset

 These data are partly confidential and can be found on the Bento lab box.